pronovic/apologies/DEVELOPER.md

 ### Poetry Version

-The project is designed to work with Poetry >= 1.3.0.
-If you already have an older version of Poetry installed on your system, uninstall it before following the setup process below:
+The project is designed to work with Poetry >= 1.5.1.
+If you already have an older version of Poetry installed on your system, upgrade it first.
+If it's very old, you may need to uninstall it instead:

 ```
 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python3 - --uninstall